mileswolfallen2/add-free-youtube/README.md

-# Add-Free YouTube (FreeTube API Example)
+# Add-Free YouTube

-This project demonstrates how to use the FreeTube API to search and watch YouTube videos without ads or tracking, using simple HTML pages.
+This project demonstrates how to use the youtube apis to search and watch YouTube videos without ads or tracking, using simple HTML pages.

 ## Files